altuslabsxyz/devnet-builder/README.md

 - `accounts`: Number of dummy accounts to create (default: 10)
 - `account_balance`: Balance for each account (optional, uses devnet-builder defaults if not provided)
 - `validator_balance`: Balance for each validator (optional, uses devnet-builder defaults if not provided)
-- `validator_stake`: Stake amount for each validator in astable (optional, uses devnet-builder defaults if not provided)
 - `devnet_chain_id`: Devnet Chain ID (optional, defaults to from genesis)
-- `persistent_peers`: Persistent peers for P2P (default: `128accd3e8ee379bfdf54560c21345451c7048c7@peer1.testnet.stable.xyz:26656,5ed0f977a26ccf290e184e364fb04e268ef16430@peer2.testnet.stable.xyz:26656`)
+- `persistent_peers`: Persistent peers for P2P (optional, overrides default peers for fork_target)

 **Note:**
-- If balance and stake parameters are not provided, devnet-builder will use sensible defaults (5000 consensus power worth of astable for balances, 100 consensus power for stake)
+- If balance parameters are not provided, devnet-builder will use sensible defaults (5000 consensus power worth of astable for balances, 100 consensus power for stake)
+- **Target chain-id, RPC endpoint, and persistent peers are automatically determined by `fork_target` parameter**
+- You can override the default persistent peers by providing the `persistent_peers` parameter
 - **Sync method is automatically determined by `snapshot_url` parameter**:
   - Provide `snapshot_url` → Snapshot-based sync (recommended, faster, state-sync disabled)
   - Leave `snapshot_url` empty → State-sync method (legacy)